ToxicMushroom/MovieProxy/README.md

 # MovieProxy

-## About this fork
+## Done
-I've basically translated it to english, updated some libs and making it work on my setup Also planning to do some little tweaks so you don't have to type episode names numbers and can setup a filename format ect The rest is unedited
+I've basically translated it to english, updated/changed some dependencies to make it work on my setup.
+I also did some little tweaks (it now saves the last downloaded video name) and other minor design changes

+## Todo
+I'm planning to add youtube support and folder creation in the future Video watcher is bugged (since the beginning) so I use [this](https://www.directorylister.com/) as a solution.

+The rest is unedited

 [MovieProxy](https://www.movieproxy.de) ist eine Webapplikation zum Selbst-Hosting mit der Möglichkeit, Videos gleichzeitig herunterzuladen und anzuschauen.